 Scallion pancakes are as widely popular in China as muffins are in America.
 The basic recipe for a simple scallion pancake—served with soy milk or rice porridge for breakfast—is just a guide.
 Some like it firmer, some fluffier.
 I add chile flakes for color, crunch, and a kick.
 What’s a classic, after all?
 The pancake is a canvas; add anything you like. —Martin Yan, executive chef-owner of San Francisco’s M.Y.
 China restaurant

-INSTRUCTIONS1.
-Process 2 cups flour and baking powder in a food processor.
-With motor running, add ⅔ cup cold water; process until dough forms, about 40 seconds.
-Transfer to a plate; set aside.
-Add remaining flour and salt to food processor, and with motor running, add ⅔ cup boiling water; process until dough forms, about 30 seconds.
-Return reserved dough to food processor; pulse until both doughs come together, about 35 seconds.
-Transfer to a lightly floured work surface; knead until smooth, about 4 minutes.
-Transfer to a greased bowl, cover; let sit at room temperature for 2 hours.
+- To a food processor, add 2 cups flour and the baking powder.
+Then, with the motor running, add ⅔ cup cold water; continue processing until a dough forms, about 40 seconds.
+Transfer the dough to a plate and set aside.
+Add the remaining flour and the salt to the food processor and, with the motor running, add ⅔ cup boiling water; continue processing until a shaggy dough forms, about 30 seconds.
+Return the reserved dough to the food processor and pulse until both doughs come together, about 35 seconds.

-2. Halve dough; using a rolling pin, roll 1 dough half into a 10" x 20" rectangle.
-Brush with 1 tbsp. canola oil and half the sesame oil.
+- Lightly flour a clean work surface and a rolling pin.
+Split the dough in half, and roll one half out to a 10-by-20-inch rectangle.
+Brush the rectangle with 1 tablespoon each canola and sesame oil.
 Sprinkle with half the scallions, half the chile flakes, and half the white pepper.
-Beginning with one long side, tightly roll dough like a jelly roll.
-Cut roll crosswise into 3 pieces, slightly stretch each piece, and starting from one edge, coil piece horizontally, tucking the end underneath.
-Using your hand, gently flatten coil into a disk; using a rolling pin, flatten into a 5" circle.
-Repeat with remaining pieces and second dough half, 1 tbsp. canola oil, remaining sesame oil, scallions, chile flakes, and white pepper.
-Let pancakes sit for about 10 minutes.
+Beginning with one long side, tightly roll the rectangle up like a jelly roll, stretching gently outward as you roll.
+Cut the roll crosswise into 3 even pieces.
+Slightly stretch one piece, and starting from one edge, coil it horizontally, tucking the outer end beneath it.
+Gently flatten the coil into a disk with your hand, then use the rolling pin to flatten the disk further into a 6-inch circle.
+Repeat with the remaining pieces and the second half of the dough and fillings.
+Cover the pancakes with a large sheet of plastic wrap and set aside for 10 minutes.